kimalfredmolina/Process-Scheduling-Solver/README.md

 To get started, simply select the desired scheduling algorithm from the menu and input your process data.
 Explore the various features to gain insights into process scheduling and optimization.

 ## Feedback
 Have suggestions or feedback?
 We'd love to hear from you!
-Reach out to us via kimalfredmolina1224@gmail.com and let us know how we can make the Process Scheduling Solver even better.
+Reach out to us via kimalfredmolina1224@gmail.com or https://github.com/kimalfred and let us know how we can make the Process Scheduling Solver even better.

 Happy scheduling!